Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 To load a directory from a module, use `#import, dir`:
 `module :: #import, dir "files/directory";`

-You can even import a specific string into your program with `#import, string`:
+You can even import a specific string into your program with `#import, string`, for example:
 `#import, string "factorial :: (x: int) -> int { if x <= 1 return 1; return x * factorial(x-1); }";`
 Then in the .build folder, a file .added_strings_w2.jai is created which contains this added string.

 ## 8.5 Structuring a project
 A project can consist of many source files and modules that are called.
 But there can only be one main source file.
 This file contains the `main()` procedure and structures the project with #imports and #loads.
-It is often called `main.jai`.
+It is by convention called `main.jai`.

 ## 8.5.1 The folder structure
 For a quick test or a simple program containing a few hundreds of lines of code, a `main.jai` (or whatever you call it in that case) may be sufficient.
 This source file can simply be compiled with the jai tool and its command-line arguments (see § 2B and 3).

-For small to medium-sized projects, the following folder structure if often used:
+For small to medium-sized projects, the following folder structure is often used:

 ```
 \project_name